sun mountain 50M/20M/50K/25K

 Specific Course Details

-50 Mile -- Saturday May 13
+50 Mile -- Saturday May 17

-20 Mile -- Saturday May 13
+20 Mile -- Sunday May 18

-Elevation Gain: 3600ft Elevation Loss: 3600ft Number of Aid Stations: 2 Cutoff Time: 8+ hours Course map and more details |
+Elevation gain: 3500ft Elevation loss:3500ft Aid Stations: 2 Cutoff Time: 6.5+ hours |

-25K -- Sunday May 21
+25K -- Sunday May 18

-Elevation Gain: 3000ft Elevation Loss: 3000ft Number of Aid Stations: 2 Cutoff Time: 6+ hours Course map and more details |
+Elevation gain: 3100ft Elevation loss: 3100ft Aid Stations: 2 Cutoff Time: 5.5+ hours |

 Course Markings

 The courses will be very well marked -- most, if not all, runners should have no problem staying on the race route by following our course markings.
-We use pink, yellow and white/black checkered ribbons all combined together and tied onto clothespins that we clip onto tree branches, sign posts, bushes, etc. along the race route.
+We use pink/black checkered ribbons tied onto clothespins that we clip onto tree branches, sign posts, bushes, etc. along the race route.
 At intersections or anywhere that might confusing we'll use multiple ribbons and yellow and black arrow signs.
 The course SHOULD be very well marked but S*@# does sometimes happen so just in case something happens to the markings we recommend that you familiarize yourself with the route, carry a paper map and or have the GPS route in your watch or phone and carry a spare battery to charge your phone or watch.
 Every intersection SHOULD be clearly marked but you also need to be paying attention to make sure you don't miss a turn.
 Between intersections we normally do a "confidence" ribbon every half mile or so.
 You shouldn't ever go more than a mile with out seeing a ribbon and or arrow sign and quite often you'll see them more often than once a half mile.
 And we mark tricky turns and confusing areas with extra signs and ribbons.
 It's rare that people take a wrong turn/get off course but it does happen, if that happens to you turn around and re-trace your steps until you see signs and ribbons then continue on course from there.

 The courses will be very well marked -- most, if not all, runners should have no problem staying on the race route by following our course markings.
-We use pink, yellow and white/black checkered ribbons all combined together and tied onto clothespins that we clip onto tree branches, sign posts, bushes, etc. along the race route.
+We use pink/black checkered ribbons tied onto clothespins that we clip onto tree branches, sign posts, bushes, etc. along the race route.
 At intersections or anywhere that might confusing we'll use multiple ribbons and yellow and black arrow signs.
 The course SHOULD be very well marked but S*@# does sometimes happen so just in case something happens to the markings we recommend that you familiarize yourself with the route, carry a paper map and or have the GPS route in your watch or phone and carry a spare battery to charge your phone or watch.
 Every intersection SHOULD be clearly marked but you also need to be paying attention to make sure you don't miss a turn.
 Between intersections we normally do a "confidence" ribbon every half mile or so.
 You shouldn't ever go more than a mile with out seeing a ribbon and or arrow sign and quite often you'll see them more often than once a half mile.
 And we mark tricky turns and confusing areas with extra signs and ribbons.
 It's rare that people take a wrong turn/get off course but it does happen, if that happens to you turn around and re-trace your steps until you see signs and ribbons then continue on course from there.

 Aid Stations